Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Method

-We propose to implement this with a simple approach of concatenating the mask $m$ channel-wise to the network input at every denoising step, written as $\epsilon_\theta(x_t,t|m)$.
-We modify the network to take an additional channel allocated for $m$ as input, \ie, $\epsilon_\theta:\R^{(c+1)\times h\times w}\rightarrow \R^{c\times h\times w}$, which can be any image-to-image model (see Sec. \ref{sec:implement}).
-This results in a loss of
+for training our model, where each training image $x_0$ has some paired mask $m$.
+We propose to implement this simply by concatenating $m$ channel-wise to the network input at every denoising step, \ie, modifying the network to have an additional input channel as $\epsilon_\theta(x_t,t|m):\R^{(c+1)\times h\times w}\rightarrow \R^{c\times h\times w}$, which can be any image-to-image model (see Sec. \ref{sec:implement}).
+We use the DDIM algorithm \cite{song2021ddim} for fast, yet high-quality sampling.

-for training our model, where each training image $x_0$ has some paired anatomical mask $m$.
-Sampling can be completed with the typical DDPM algorithm \cite{ho2020denoising} if stochastic results are desired given some input mask, although in practice we use the DDIM (denoising diffusion implicit model) algorithm \cite{song2021ddim}, which provides $20\times$ faster sampling than the standard DDPM algorithm with little reduction in visual quality.

-This simple method generates images that are very faithful to input masks (Fig. \ref{fig:samples}), because the denoising process is conditioned on the mask at each of its many gradual steps, allowing the network to follow the masks because they provide helpful spatial information that is directly correlated with the optimal denoised model output that minimizes the loss.
+This simple method generates images that are very faithful to input masks (Fig. \ref{fig:samples}, Table \ref{tab:faithful}), because the denoising process is conditioned on the mask at each of its many gradual steps, allowing the network to follow the masks because they provide helpful spatial information that is directly correlated with the optimal denoised model output that minimizes the loss.